AliGad17611/Movie-App/README.md

 ## 🏗️ Architecture Overview

-This app follows **Clean Architecture** principles with a **Feature-based** structure, ensuring scalability, testability, and maintainability.
+This app follows **Layered Architecture** principles with a **Feature-based** structure, ensuring scalability, testability, and maintainability.
+The architecture focuses on clear separation of concerns between Presentation and Data layers, with repositories acting as the boundary between UI and data access.

 ### Project Structure